Postgraduate Research Opportunities (PhD/MPhil/Masters by Research)

 Supervisor: Dr Julia Zakrzewski-Fruer

 A large body of evidence has demonstrated that regular breakfast consumption is associated with a variety of nutritional and lifestyle-related health outcomes in large diverse samples of young people, which may prevent weight gain and reduce risk factors for chronic disease.
 However, this evidence is largely cross-sectional and does not allow us to establish cause and effect.
 The advertised opportunity will focus on conducting experimental research to identify whether breakfast consumption can help to prevent weight gain, increase physical activity levels and improve metabolic health in children and adolescents.
 This research can be conducted in the form of a three-year PhD or a one-year MSc by Research.
 The specific nature of the project is open for discussion, particularly for those applicants interested in the PhD opportunity.
-If you are interested, please contact Dr Julia Zakrzewski-Fruer by email julia.fruer@beds.ac.uk
+To discuss this opportunity, please contact Dr Julia Zakrzewski-Fruer by email julia.fruer@beds.ac.uk

 address